Fabio-A-Sa/Privago/docs/milestone3/report.md

 ### B.

+- Não tenho bem a certeza do nome a dar a isto :(
 - `Sentimental and contextual analysis` is relevant, given that the main source of information for the system is reviews, which inherently carry subjective connotations;

 ### C. Learning To Rank